Austin Ekeler Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 - Ekeler averaged 75 rushing yards per game over his two career matchups against the Bengals, 23.5 more yards than his over/under in Sunday's game.

-- In one of two games against the Bengals Ekeler has run for a touchdown.
-But he did not have multiple TDs in that game.
+- Ekeler, in two matchups against the Bengals, has run for a TD once, but not more than one in a single contest.

-- The Bengals have the NFL's fifth-ranked defense against the run, allowing 93.7 yards per game.
+- Allowing 93.7 rushing yards per game, the Bengals have the fourth-ranked run defense in the league.

-- The Bengals have given up nine rushing touchdowns, seventh in the NFL.
+- This season the Bengals are ranked seventh in the NFL in rushing touchdowns allowed (nine).

 Recent Performances